LeetLLM

 FlashAttention and IO-aware computing

-FlashAttention reformulates the attention computation to minimize reads and writes between GPU HBM (High Bandwidth Memory) and SRAM (on-chip fast memory).[7]
-This doesn't change the O(nยฒ) computational complexity, but it dramatically reduces the wall-clock time by avoiding memory bottlenecks.
-Without FlashAttention, 1M token context windows would be impractical on current hardware.
+FlashAttention reformulates the attention computation to minimize reads and writes between GPU HBM (High Bandwidth Memory) and SRAM (on-chip fast memory).[11]
+Later work such as FlashAttention-3 keeps pushing the same IO-aware idea further.[17]
+None of this changes the O(n2)\mathcal{O}(n^2)O(n2) computational complexity, but it does dramatically reduce wall-clock time by avoiding memory bottlenecks.
+Without these kernels, 1M token context windows would be impractical on current hardware.

 When to use (and when to avoid) full context